Natality Detail File, 2001 [United States] (ICPSR 4708)

 Principal Investigator(s): United States Department of Health and Human Services.
 National Center for Health Statistics

-This collection provides information on live births in the United States during calendar year 2001.
-The natality data in these files are a component of the vital statistics collection effort maintained by the federal government.
-Part 1 contains data on births occurring within the United States to United States residents and nonresidents, while Part 2 contains data on births occurring in the United States territories of Puerto Rico, the Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.
-Geographic variables describing residence for births include the state, county, city, county and city population size, metropolitan statistical area (MSA), primary metropolitan statistical area (PMSA), consolidated metropolitan statistical area (CMSA), New England County metropolitan area (NECMA), and metropolitan/nonmetropolitan county.
-Other variables include place of delivery, person in attendance, live-birth order, and medical and health data such as the number of prenatal visits, tobacco and alcohol use during pregnancy, method of delivery, medical risk factors, and infant health characteristics.
-Birth and fertility rates and other statistics related to this study can be found in the National Vital Statistics Report in the codebook documentation.
-Demographic variables include the child's sex, birthweight, and date of birth, the mother and father's age, race, and ethnicity, as well as the mother's place of birth, marital status, education level, and nation of origin.
+This collection provides information on live births in the United States during the calendar year 2001.
+The natality data in these files are a component of the vital statistics collection effort maintained by the federal government of the United States.
+Dataset 1 contains data on births occurring within the United States to United States residents and nonresidents, while Dataset 2 includes data on births occurring in the United States territories of Puerto Rico, the Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.
+Variables specify place of birth, race and sex of the child, weight at birth and Apgar score, birth order, number of other children born alive or dead, and person in attendance.
+Medical and health data such as the number of prenatal visits, tobacco and alcohol use during pregnancy, method of delivery, medical risk factors, and infant health characteristics are also provided.
+Demographic variables include mother's and father's age, race, and ethnicity, as well as the mother's place of birth, marital status, and level of education.
+Birth and fertility rates, and other statistics related to this study can be found in the National Vital Statistics Report included in the "Original ICPSR Codebook, 2007 Release".

 Series: Natality Detail File Series